-- If a course is offered by an instructor from MDCC, that same course may not be taken by a MDCC student through another college unless the Department Chair approves using a hosted course due to heavy enrollment in MDCC's provided course. - Student success is a primary goal of MDCC.
-While all students are awarded the same educational opportunities, the College also realizes that registering students who are academically unprepared for online classes is not in the students' best interests.
+- If a course is offered by an instructor from MDCC, that same course may not be taken by a MDCC student through another college unless the eLearning Coordinator and Department Chair approve using a hosted course due to heavy enrollment in MDCC's provided course. - Student success is a primary goal of MDCC.
+While all students are awarded the same educational opportunities, the College also realizes that registering students who are academically unprepared for online classes is not in the students' best interests; therefore, students with low GPAs and/or have failed the same class online before may be advised to take face-to-face classes.